- That’s a big archive, where should I start reading?

 Partly, this blog is a tool to figure out exactly what will be in this book as I go.
 But I can give my current thoughts about things I plan to include:

-- Fundamental, but high-level, concepts in programming.
+Fundamental, but high-level, concepts in programming.
 One of the things that can sometimes make high-level mathematics inscrutable is that to understand a high-level abstraction, you need to be able to come up with lots of different little concrete examples.
-There is, I think, a similar problem for programming, except to be able to come up with those concrete examples, you need a few years of experience.
+There is, I think, a similar problem for programming, except to be able to come up with those concrete examples, you might need a few years of experience.
+They aren’t as simple.
 This makes it hard to ever teach high-level abstractions.
 (See, for example, all of the flailing about on the internet about monads.)
 We should nevertheless have good resources for experienced programmers (3-5 years perhaps) to come back and learn these things.
 And it seems there’s plenty here we could be teaching that doesn’t need extensive experience, either.
-(I haven’t the slightest idea why it took me until almost graduate school to hear about “the expression problem.”)
+In my post about the expression problem, many people found it revelatory that the “ADT” design approach permits the a library author to introduce new variants and new operations in the future.
+This isn’t rocket science, but it helps to have someone point it out, and apparently for many people, nobody had.

-- What we can learn from other “programming paradigms”, distilled.
+What we can learn from other “programming paradigms”, distilled.
 One of the best ways in which we try to instruct programmers is by encouraging them to learn other programming languages, with different “paradigms” for solving problems.
 Some amount of this simply has to be done themselves: it’s hard to define “blue” to someone who’s never seen it.
 Experience is the foundation of everything.
 But we should also provide a decent road-map: show what can be learned from different languages, and what’s interesting (and perhaps, too, what’s actually rather mundane, but could easily be mistaken for profound).
+You may enjoy my in-depth discussion on the problem with inheritance in object oriented languages.

 But this plan is not set in stone.
 Part of the reason I’m here promising to write essays over the next 1–2 years is to give myself time to really think about what should be here.
 And as a bonus, to allow people to yell at me early on, if I starting going in the wrong direction.